 This has an effect on the z-coordinates of the shapes in your model.

-In a height above terrain reference, a z-coordinate equal to 0 will place your shape on top of the terrain’s surface.
+In a height above terrain reference, a z-coordinate equal to 0 places your shape on top of the terrain’s surface.

 Choosing the right vertical reference is important for your application.
-Here are a few examples of situations in which one is preferred over the other:
+These are examples of situations in which one is preferred over the other:

 Above Mean Sea Level Reference, obtained with

 Airplanes flying on a trajectory are typically defined at a height above mean sea level.